confluentinc/ksql/docs/tutorials/examples.rst

         WITH (PARTITIONS=5) AS \
         SELECT * FROM USERS;

-Now you can use the following query creates a new stream by joining the ``pageviews_transformed`` stream with the ``users_5part`` table.
+Now you can use the following query to create a new stream by joining the ``pageviews_transformed`` stream with the ``users_5part`` table.

 .. code:: sql